 A total of 43 pages + 64 slides are included in this package.

 This unit is complete and does all of the thinking for you.
 All you need to do is to print out and photocopy the student package, and you’re set.

 You may also be interested in the following products:

 I will be adding to this resource.
-Click on the Follow Me, and you will be notified when I have revised this product or when a product is on sale.
+Click on the Follow Me section at the top of my store page and you will be notified when I have revised this product or when a product is on sale.
 Of course, downloading the revised version will be free.